 Figure 7.2.1.1-1: 5G-RG Registration via W-5GAN

-NOTE 1: EAP-5G is assumed to be used during authentication but need to be verified with BBF.

-NOTE 2: The procedure assuming that EAP-5G is used between the 5G-RG and the W-AGF.
-This assumption may be revised based on SA WG3 and BBF decision

-1. The 5G-RG connects to a W-5GAN with procedures outside the scope of 3GPP and creates an initial W-CP EAP signalling connection.
-This connection shall support EAP messages transfer between 5G-RG and W-AGF.
+1. The 5G-RG connects to a W-5GAN with procedures outside the scope of 3GPP and creates an initial signalling connection using W-CP protocol stack.
+This connection shall support transfer of AS parameters and NAS messages between 5G-RG and W-AGF.

-2. The W-AGF sends an EAP-Request/5G-Start packet over the W-CP connection.
-The EAP-Request/5G-Start packet informs the 5G-RGto initiate an EAP-5G session, i.e. to start sending NAS messages encapsulated within EAP-5G packets.
+2. Void.